Bud Cummins: Controversy over dismissal

-Role in Trump-Ukraine scandal
+Role in Biden–Ukraine conspiracy theory

-On November 24, 2019, Cummins' name came to light in relation to the Trump–Ukraine scandal.
-In response to inquiries from reporters with TPM and ABC News, Cummins confirmed that as early as October 2018 he had acted "as an intermediary between certain Ukrainian interests and federal law enforcement."
-This role came up in a letter sent by Rudy Giuliani to Senator Lindsey Graham of South Carolina on the previous day (November 23, 2019), and although Giuliani did not name him, Cummins confirmed that he was the intermediary referred to in Giuliani's letter.
-Cummins noted to the reporters that he had not vetted the Ukrainian interests who contacted him, who he declined to name.
-He further noted that, in his communication to Geoffrey Berman, the Manhattan-based United States Attorney for the Southern District of New York, he asserted that he couldn't vouch for the veracity of the Ukrainian information, but was passing it along as a matter he considered appropriate for further investigation by an appropriate Federal law enforcement agency.
+On November 24, 2019, Cummins' name came to light in relation to the Biden–Ukraine conspiracy theory.
+In response to inquiries from reporters with Talking Points Memo and ABC News, Cummins confirmed that as early as October 2018 he had acted "as an intermediary between certain Ukrainian interests and federal law enforcement."
+Cummins had been hired to represent Ukrainian prosecutor general Yuriy Lutsenko and connect with "high level" U.S. authorities to present allegations of corruption by Joe Biden and his son, Hunter.
+Lutsenko had worked with president Donald Trump's personal attorney Rudy Giuliani to press for a Ukrainian investigation of Hunter Biden.
+Cummins said he "knew precious little about Ukrainian politics at that stage," and that Lutsenko "may or may not be a credible guy."
+His role emerged in a letter from Giuliani to senator Lindsey Graham on the previous day, November 23.
+Although Giuliani did not name him, Cummins confirmed that he was the former U.S. attorney referenced in the letter.
+Cummins noted to the reporters that he had not vetted the Ukrainian interests who contacted him, whom he declined to name.
+He further noted that, in his communication with Geoffrey Berman, the US attorney for Manhattan, he said he could not vouch for the veracity of the Ukrainian information, but was passing it along as a matter he considered appropriate for further investigation by an appropriate federal law enforcement agency.
 Cummins noted that he took no further actions in this matter once Giuliani's role became public.